vlang/website/README.md

 ## License

-* The available docs are licensed under the same license as the [V projects](https://github.com/vlang/v).
+This code is free to use under the terms of the MIT license.